 How I work.

-I care about clarity, speed, and shipping.
-The fastest path from a vague idea to a thing you can actually touch is usually the right path, even when it looks scrappy halfway through.
+I care about clarity and speed, and about getting things out the door.
+The fastest path from a vague idea to a thing you can actually touch is usually the right one, even when it looks scrappy halfway through.

 Lately, I have been deepening my frontend fluency through React Native, Expo, and AI-assisted development so the prototype-to-production boundary keeps getting thinner.